 Images, moving or still, are at the core of SVT’s identity.
 We use them to convey knowledge, insights and emotions.
 Sometimes we use them in magically imaginative ways, other times to portray actual events as accurately as possible.
-Our images tell stories.
+Either way, our images tell stories.

 Most of the time, we don't want to impose any limitations on our images.
 For instance, we would never alter a news image so that its meaning becomes less clear.
 Sometimes, though, we need to give the image a distinct SVT feel.
 Perhaps to claim ownership of it, or to signify that the image represents something other than itself, such as a category or a genre.
 We can do this by applying a pattern based on the slash from our logotype.
 Depending on the situation, there are three levels of application: